MicrosoftDocs/power-platform/power-platform/guidance/coe/use-innovationbacklog.md

     ![Describe your idea and pain points with the current process.](media/ib-13.png "Describe your idea and pain points with the current process.")
 1. Describe people participating in this process - remember to include approvers and external parties, such as customers or vendors, as well.
     ![Describe people impacted by this process.](media/ib-15.png "Describe people impacted by this process.")
-1. Select the tools used for the current process - those can be software tools, such as Excel and Outlook, or non-software tools, such as doing calculations in your head or having to organize a meeting.
+1. Select the tools that are used for the current process - it can be software tools, such as Excel and Outlook, or non-software tools, such as doing calculations in your head or having to organize a meeting.
 You can add your own tools, if you can't find them in the list.
     ![Select the tools used for the current process](media/ib-16.png "Select the tools used for the current process")
 1. Measure the value of your idea.
 Based on the pain points you entered in the first screen, the tool will suggest some measures for you.
 Pick a measure from the list, and enter the relevant data - such as time involved completing the task.